 Frequently Asked Questions

 The name "Gold Awards" is an umbrella term for MBAG's awards.
 The program encompasses several different classes of awards; Gold, Platinum, Diamond, Presidents, and Multi-Year Awards.
 All originating officers of member companies are welcome and encouraged to participate.
-Credits and production must be accrued in calendar 2020 to be included in the next class of winners.
-Refer to the FAQ page for more details.
+Credits and production must be accrued in the current calendar year to be included in that year's class of winners.
+Refer to the FAQ below for more details.

 1. What are the minimum requirements to qualify?